Exploring Dominican Culture

 A Traditional Dominican breakfast or dinner dish is called mangú, a savory puree made of mashed plantains, yucca or auyama, and traditionally served with fried red onions, fried white cheese, eggs or salami.
 For lunch, Dominicans often eat la Bandera Dominicana (the Dominican Flag) which consists of white rice, bean stew (black, red or white) and meat.

-Seasonal fruits include mango, passion fruit, sugar apple, star apple, guineps (a small, round fruit with jelly-like flesh), guava, limes, pawpaw (papaya), tamarind, oranges, grapefruit, and watermelon.
+Seasonal fruits include pawpaw (papaya), mango, passion fruit, sugar apple, star apple, guineps (a small, round fruit with jelly-like flesh), guava, limes, tamarind, oranges, grapefruit, and watermelon.
 In Dominican culture, bananas and plantains are eaten all throughout the year.